Weary Dillian Whyte edges brawl with Jermaine Franklin as Anthony Joshua watches on

 Maybe it was the urge to banish the ghost of Wembley, maybe it was the lure of another shot at Anthony Joshua and at redemption, or maybe it is just the way Dillian Whyte was designed.
 Maybe it just doesn’t matter.
 Somehow, some way, he found a path past Jermaine Franklin, even if the British heavyweight at times stumbled and sighed down that that road on Saturday night.

 In April, Tyson Fury took Whyte’s dream of becoming world champion, crumpled it up, and tossed it out of Wembley Stadium.
-Perhaps it clipped the famous arch on the way up, before it cascaded to the entrance of Wembley Arena, where Whyte was tasked with saving that dream on Saturday evening.
+Perhaps it clipped the famous arch on the way up, before it cascaded to the entrance of Wembley Arena, where Whyte was tasked with saving that dream.

 And it is still in tact, straightened out but wrinkled; worse for wear but in Whyte’s hands once more.

-He will sit with that dream tonight, in the locker room, then on the plane as he returns to his home in Portugal to be reunited with his family and his dogs.
+He will sit with that dream in the locker room, then on the plane as he returns to his home in Portugal to be reunited with his family and his dogs.
 He will ponder the cost.

 Whyte looked weary here, in a bout that became a brawl, a festival of boxing that threatened to turn into a funeral for the career of one of Britain’s most entertaining heavyweights.
 The 34-year-old started strong, unfurling hooks into the body of his American opponent, who had never tasted defeat and was still 40-odd minutes from broadening his palate, and it seemed that Franklin, despite being five years younger than Whyte, would be the one to fatigue and fall.